When to Go/Climate

 Lilongwe Airport was also certified as ‘safe for travel’, having been officially accredited on the Airport Health Accreditation (AHA) program for the COVID-19 pandemic.
 The accreditation is organised by the Airport Council International (ACI), a global trade representative of the world’s airport authorities.

-Malawi’s tourism industry has remained open for domestic travel and many of Malawi’s tourism operators have adjusted their booking terms and conditions to allow for more flexibility and fewer penalties, particularly on postponements.
+Malawi’s tourism industry remained open for domestic travel through the pandemic and many of Malawi’s tourism operators adjusted their booking terms and conditions to allow for more flexibility and fewer penalties, particularly on postponements.

 Tourism plays an important role in Malawi’s economy, particularly in rural areas.
-It is a vital source of essential foreign exchange, and, as well as providing income from which employees support their wider families, lodges and tourism operators across Malawi support local communities and protect vulnerable natural environments through a variety of projects.
-The inevitable down-turn in tourism will have a significant negative impact on Malawi and its people and so potential visitors are encourage to view current disruptions as a reason only to postpone their visit to Malawi rather than cancelling plans.
-Cancellations and refunds will deprive tourism businesses of any funds and income, without which they will be forced to close down, so depriving their employees and local communities of the essential support that they currently provide.
-Each employee in tourism in Malawi supports 14 or more people and if jobs are lost, the result will be devastating, at a time when the population is extremely vulnerable already.
-Once the pandemic has passed and restrictions on travel lifted, travellers are encouraged to visit Malawi as soon as possible in order to enjoy its warm welcome, amazing range of attractions – and to help it with its recovery.
+It is a vital source of essential foreign exchange, and, as well as providing income from which employees support their wider families (each employee in tourism in Malawi supports 14 or more people); lodges and tourism operators across Malawi support local communities and protect vulnerable natural environments through a variety of projects.
+The down-turn in tourism had a significant negative impact on Malawi and its people and so potential visitors are encouraged to visit Malawi as soon as possible in order to enjoy its warm welcome, amazing range of attractions – and to help it with its recovery.

 Food & Drink